 There was no need to adjust the auction calendar during the reporting period.

-EEX revised its webpage on auctioning several times to add to the available information and keep it up to date.
+EEX revised its webpage on auctioning where necessary for keeping it up to date.

 Technical and operational aspects

 No irregularities or deviations from the requirements were found as regards the auctions themselves or the clearing and settlement processes.